1. Local Law Enforcement

 The average pay for community liaison officers is around $74,000 yearly.

 Compliance officers who work for local law enforcement agencies to maintain close relationships with companies located within their jurisdiction.
-These compliance officers can hold a variety of different positions to oversee different areas of compliance; including the safety, legal, health and financial sections.
+These compliance officers can hold a variety of different positions to oversee different areas of compliance; including the safety, legal, health, and financial sections.

 Compliance officer salaries can range greatly depending on what area of expertise they work in.
 In 2010, the average salary for a compliance officer was $63,000.
 Entry-level employees can expect to make between $34,000 and $40,000 per year, while those with extensive experience can make in excess of $100,000 per year.

-Law enforcement is a crucial part of the criminal justice field and in many areas the county sheriff is regarded as the most observable authority.
+Law enforcement is a crucial part of the criminal justice field and in many areas, the county sheriff is regarded as the most observable authority.
 Voters elect county sheriffs and they manage the law enforcement activities in their designated county area that does not have separate police departments.

 County sheriffs supervise and delegate tasks to deputies and other police staff.
 They take charge in the field when needed.
 They are also responsible for administrative tasks and the implementation of programs that prevent crime in their areas.
 Since they are appointed by voters, county sheriffs are responsible for answering to the citizens of the county.
-They also handle press relationships and sometimes ask members of the media to ride along for some cases.
+They also handle press relationships and sometimes ask members of the media to ride along in some cases.

 The average yearly pay for county sheriffs is around $46,000.

-Crime Lab Analyst
+6. Crime Lab Analyst

 In today’s society, crime is a major issue, and trained professionals are needed to analyze evidence found at crime scenes.
 Crime lab analysts are experts in forensic science, and they work in laboratory environments to examine many different types of physical evidence.
 They commonly evaluate samples of DNA, clothing fibers, toxicology, and firearms.
 They also perform forensic autopsies and process fingerprints.
 They use their knowledge of biochemistry, biology, and other sciences to develop conclusions regarding the evidence.
 They also use a variety of analytical techniques and specialized tools.
 Crime lab analysts work to help identify suspects of criminal activity, and they are often required to testify in court proceedings.